 Peak spectral acceleration (PSA) is an important tool for determining the building height of an area.
-Here PSA for 1.0 and 0.2 sec is used for identifying the appropriate location for high rise and low rise building respectively.
-A building height map is produced for the study area using PSA 1.0 and 0.2 sec (Figure 4.18).
+Here PSA for 1.0 0.2 and 0.3 sec is used for identifying the appropriate location for high rise and low rise building respectively.
+A building height map is produced for the study area using PSA (Figure 4.18), which represent low rise building and high rise building.
+Low rise indicate 2-3 stories building and high rise represents 10 stories building.